-The Xbox Series X has a Quick Resume feature that allows several games to be suspended at once.
+The Xbox Series X and Series S have a Quick Resume feature that allows several games to be suspended at once.
 That means players can jump straight back in without so much as a loading screen.

 The PS5 has a new user interface system that displays individual missions and modes from multiple games on the main menu, so players can jump straight into that activity without booting the game up first.

-Microsoft has confirmed that the Xbox Games Pass subscription service will continue on Series X, giving players access to 100 games (and growing) for a monthly or yearly fee.
+Microsoft has confirmed that the Xbox Games Pass subscription service will continue on Series X and S, giving players access to 100 games (and growing) for a monthly or yearly fee.

 Sony will most likely continue its PlayStation Plus and PlayStation Now services, or replace them with something similar, but has yet to confirm details.

-The Smart Delivery feature on the Xbox Series X means that buying a game on either Xbox Series X or Xbox One automatically gets you the other version for free.
+Microsoft's Smart Delivery feature means that buying a game on any console – whether the Xbox One family or Xbox Series S or X – will automatically get you the other version for free.

 The Xbox Series X features a cloud streaming service called Project xCloud, but no solid details have been released yet.
 Sony already has the aforementioned PlayStation Now game streaming service for PS4, but it's unconfirmed whether this or something similar will make an appearance on PS5 – although it's likely.